$LevyIO

 What is the new $6,000 senior tax deduction in 2026?

-The One Big Beautiful Bill Act of 2025 created an above-the-line deduction of $6,000 per eligible taxpayer age 65+ ($12,000 for couples where both are 65+).
-It's available for tax years 2025–2028.
-The deduction phases out for individuals with AGI above $75,000 (before the deduction) or $150,000 for joint filers.
-Because it's above-the-line, it reduces AGI directly — lowering taxable Social Security and potentially avoiding IRMAA surcharges.
+The One Big Beautiful Bill Act created an additional deduction of $6,000 per eligible taxpayer age 65+ ($12,000 for couples where both are 65+).
+It's available for tax years 2025-2028.
+The deduction phases out for individuals with modified AGI above $75,000 or $150,000 for joint filers.
+Do not assume it lowers Social Security combined income or Medicare IRMAA MAGI; it primarily reduces taxable income after the applicable income calculations.

 Are Roth IRA withdrawals always tax-free?